Introduction – What Uses The Most Electricity In A Home

 Related Article: What’s the Greenest Car?
 A Short Guide to Vehicle Emissions

 The short answer is appliances – like air conditioners, electric heaters, water heaters, lights, and refrigerators tend to use the most electricity since they are constantly running.
-Other appliances like TVs, washers, dryers, and electric stoves also use a lot of electricity, but they typically only run for a short period.
+Other appliances like TVs, washers, dryers, and electric stoves also use a lot of electricity, but they run for a short period.

 To get a better idea of what uses the most electricity in your home, you can check your energy bill or use an electricity monitoring device.
 This will help you to see where you can make changes to reduce your electricity usage.